ye-kyaw-thu/error-overflow/kh-polarity-exp1.md

 10004
 ```

-It looks I successfully cleaned the corpus and read to train.
+It looks I successfully cleaned the corpus and ready to train.

 ```